DIAA(LOCAL) - FREEDOM FROM DISCRIMINATION, HARASSMENT, AND RETALIATION: SEX AND SEXUAL VIOLENCE

 The College District may request, but shall not insist upon, a written report.
 If a report is made orally, the Title IX coordinator or designee shall reduce the report to written form.

-If the Title IX coordinator determines that the allegations, if proven, would not constitute prohibited conduct as defined by this policy but may constitute a violation of other College District rules or regulations, the Title IX coordinator shall refer the complaint for consideration under the appropriate policy.
+If the Title IX coordinator determines that the allegations, if proven, would not constitute prohibited conduct as defined by this policy, the Title IX coordinator shall refer the complaint for consideration under the appropriate policy.

 Request Not to Investigate